SNodeC/snode.c/README.md

 # Quick Starting Guide

-Basically the architecture of every server and client application is the same and consists of three components.
+The architecture of every server and client application is basically the same and consists of three components.

 -   `SocketServer` respective `SocketClient` instance
 -   `SocketContextFactory`